department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/analytics/analytics-summary.md

 </details>

-### Logged out vs. logged in users

-Logged in users appear to be on the site primarily to check the status of benefits (claims, GI Bill benefits) or to get their records (download letters).
+### Logged in users primarily come to VA.gov to check the status of benefits (claims, GI Bill benefits) or to get their records (download letters).
 Logged out users are more interested in exploring benefits and getting information on eligibility and how to apply for them.

-Search is much more important for logged out users than logged in users.
+Also, search is significantly more important for logged out users **(~4.3MM pageviews)** than logged in users **(~1.1MM pageviews)**.

 - [Top 25 Pages - Logged In Session](https://analytics.google.com/analytics/web/?authuser=0#/report/content-pages/a50123418w177519031p184624291/_u.date00=20190412&_u.date01=20200412&_.useg=usersYzZ0EUDT4uJLecPmCwn3Q&explorer-table.plotKeys=%5B%5D&explorer-table.rowCount=25/)
 - [Top 25 Pages - Not Logged In Sessions](https://analytics.google.com/analytics/web/?authuser=0#/report/content-pages/a50123418w177519031p184624291/_u.date00=20190412&_u.date01=20200412&_.useg=userBgZiUrK9Sieg7jBAnx44OQ&explorer-table.plotKeys=%5B%5D&explorer-table.rowCount=25/)

-### Landing pages: Where people are starting their VA.gov journey
+### People start on the homepage, the claim status tool, and the facility locator.

 This data tells us the first page people land on when they come to the modernized VA.gov.
 This may reflect how people are being directed via search engine results or what pages people have bookmarked.